-Many photography blogs, this one included, will advise you to make the most of what you’ve got and, only when you feel that your camera equipment is holding you back, should you upgrade.
+Many photography blogs, this one included, will advise you to make the most of what you’ve got and upgrade only when you feel that your camera equipment is holding you back.

 There are some very good reasons for this.
 But before we get into why you should upgrade your lenses before you upgrade your camera, let’s first look at why you might need a better camera.